natrajchiyaan/F1-Quantum-Tunneling/README.md

 Instead of presenting quantum tunneling only through equations, the application uses an **F1 racing analogy and animated visualization** to make the concept more intuitive and engaging.

----

-# 📄 License

-This project is intended for educational and portfolio purposes.

-You are welcome to study and modify the project for learning and experimentation.